Kailua-Kona Hawaii is situated where the southwest slope of Hawaii Island, the Big Island's Hualalai Volcano meets the ocean.

 Sights to See in Kailua-Kona

-Kailua-Kona is a very historic area as is much of the South Kona Coast where further south you'll find Kealakekua Bay State Historical Park and the Puʻuhonua O Honaunau National Historical Park, within Kailua-Kona there are two places not to miss:
+Kailua-Kona is a very historic area.
+While further south you'll find Kealakekua Bay State Historical Park and the Puʻuhonua O Honaunau National Historical Park, within Kailua-Kona there are two places not to miss:

 Mokuʻaikaua Church - 75-5713 Ali'i Drive

 In 1835 construction began on a permanent stone structure.
-Completed in 1837, the church sits today much as it did almost 200 years ago.
-It remains an active church.
+Finished in 1837, the church still remains active and sits much as it did almost 200 years ago.

 Huliheʻe Palace - 75-5718 Aliʻi Drive

-The Huliheʻe Palace was built by the second Governor of the Island of Hawaii, John Adams Kuakini and was his principal residence.
+The Huliheʻe Palace was built by the second Governor of the Island of Hawaii, John Adams Kuakini, as his principal residence.

 Construction was completed in 1838, a year after the completion of Moku'aikaua Church.
-After his death in 1844, the Palace passed to his adopted son, William Pitt Leleiohoku.
-Leleiohoku died a few months later, leaving Huliheʻe to his wife, Princess Ruth Luka Keʻelikolani.
+After his death in 1844, the palace was passed on to his adopted son, William Pitt Leleiohoku.
+Sadly, Leleiohoku died a few months later, leaving Huliheʻe to his wife Princess Ruth Luka Keʻelikolani.